0xfe/hacking-stellar/2-payments.md

 # Output: pretty JSON string with transaction contents
 ```

+We'll learn more about this in [Chapter 4.](https://github.com/0xfe/hacking-stellar/blob/master/4-multisig.md)

 ## Managing account aliases

 Aliases make it simpler to work with Stellar.
 You can add and remove aliases with `lumen account set` and `lumen account del`.
 You can also generate new key pairs and alias them with `lumen account new`.